dustinpfister/blog_posts/_posts/js-javascript-break.md

 ## 2 - switch statements and javaScript break

-I do not come across switch statements often, and I do my best to avoid using them but never the less when working with a switch statement the break keyword is also used for each case of a switch.
+I do not come across switch statements often, and I do my best to avoid using them but never the less when working with a switch statement the break keyword is also used for each case statement of a switch.
+That is use use the case keyword in the body of a switch, followed by a value, and then terminated the case with a colon.
+I then do whatever needs to be done in the case block, and then finish with a break.

 ```js
 let foo = (bar) => {